-technical committee ranked the first round of applications.
+On April 13, the technical committee is scheduled to rank the first round of applications.
 Quarterly rankings will continue until the money is gone.
 RIM conservation easements secure legal rights and restrictions on future land use.
 Payments are 60% of the county assessed land value.